mikethedefense/CalclulatorApp/README.md

 ---

 ## Updates
-Update version 1.05: Fixed the font for the operators, and made them readable.
-Before, they were too small
+1. Update version 1.05: Fixed the font for the operators, and made them readable.
+Before, they were too small.
+2. Update version 1.10: Added brackets and decimal points.